-David Alfred Dillow was born Dec.
-27, 1871 in or near Madison County, OH, the son of of William and Elizabeth (Houser) Dillow.
+David "Alfred" (or "Alpha") Dillow was born Dec.
+27 or 29, 1871 in or near Madison County, OH, the son of of William and Elizabeth (Houser) Dillow.

 As a boy, sometime prior to 1881, Alfred and his parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

 On Sept.
-22, 1897, he and his sister Sylvia C. Dillow witnessed to the marriage of their sister Livona to John Edward Bothwell.
+22, 1897, he and his sister Sylvia were witnesses to the marriage of their sister Livona to John Edward Bothwell.
 The wedding ceremony was performed at the Methodist Episcopal Church of LeRoy, McLean County, IL, just a few miles north of the DeWitt/McLean County border.

 When the federal census was enumerated in 1900, the 28-year-old Alfred was a farm laborer, residing under his parents' roof in Clintonia Township, DeWitt County.

 Alfred migrated to Arkansas in the early 1900s, and began renting a farm.

 On Christmas Eve 1905, Alfred married Lissie Mae Russell (1886-1953), the daughter of William A. and Frances Russell.
 The wedding took place in Green Forest, Carroll County, AR.

 The Dillows went on to bear seven children together -- Tina Venita Jackson, Jessie Augusta Brady, Ethel Marie Pendergraft, Gladys Valo Wright, Frances "Nadine" Goins, David R. Dillow and N. Maxine Kistner Thelander.
 Sadly, son David died in infancy on Jan.
 31, 1919, presumably in Missouri, where he had been born.